A multidimensional generalization of Symanzik polynomials: Abstract

 In this paper, we propose a generalization of Symanzik polynomials to the setting of higher dimensional simplicial complexes and study their basic properties and applications.
 We state a duality relation between these generalized Symanzik polynomials and what we call Kirchhoff polynomials, which have been introduced in recent generalizations of Kirchhoff's matrix-tree theorem to simplicial complexes.
 Moreover, we obtain geometric invariants which compute interesting data on triangulable manifolds.
 As the name indicates, these invariants do not depend on the chosen triangulation.

 We furthermore prove a stability theorem concerning the ratio of Symanzik polynomials which extends a stability theorem of Amini to higher dimensional simplicial complexes.
-In order to show that theorem, we will make great use of matroids, and provide a complete classification of the connected components of the exchange graph of a matroid, a result we hope could be of independent interest.
+In order to show that theorem, we will make great use of matroids, and provide a complete classification of the connected components of the exchange graph of a matroid, a graph which encodes the exchange properties between independent sets of the matroid.
+We hope that this result could be of independent interest.

-Finally, we give some idea on how to generalize Symanzik polynomials to the setting of matroids over hyperfields defined recently by Baker and Bowler.
+Finally, we explain how to generalize Symanzik polynomials to the setting of matroids over hyperfields defined recently by Baker and Bowler.